Web Application Vulnerabilities: How to Cope

 As we stated at the beginning of the article, “if you have the least little doubt about it, there’s a problem.”
 This is the #1 rule of security that you should always bear in mind.
 Other best practices include:

-- Provide the minimum access for each part of application (principle of least privilege).
+- Provide the minimum access for each part of an application (principle of least privilege)

 - Provide minimum information about the technologies used.